ansible/awx-operator/docs/user-guide/advanced-configuration/mesh-ingress.md

 ## Deploy and configure AWXMeshIngress

+!!! note
+    The mesh ingress refers `control_plane_ee_image` and `image_pull_policy` to determine image and policy to be adopted.
+    Defaulted to `quay.io/ansible/awx-ee:latest` and `Always`.
+    Currently there is no dedicated parameter to specify the image.

 ### On Red Hat OpenShift with operator managed Route

 To deploy an mesh ingress on OpenShift create the AWXMeshIngress resource.